 When I asked my boyfriend if he wanted to come with me for a long weekend to Barcelona Spain, his response was: again!?
 Yes, indeed, we did spend some time in Barcelona and maybe it was time for a change.
 When I suggested to rent a car and explore more of the Costa Brava region, north of Barcelona all he said was: ROAD TRIP!
 And off we went!
 We had 3 days for our Costa Brava road trip but we could have easily made it into a 7 day or 10-day road trip.
-However, in case you’re visiting the Costa Brava beaches and would like to see more of the region, or you wish to see more than just Barcelona, here is my 3-day itinerary for the Costa Brava to explore the highlights of the region.
+However, in case you’re visiting the Costa Brava beaches and would like to see more of the region, or you wish to see more and go from Barcelona to Costa Brava by car, here is my 3-day Costa Brava itinerary to explore the highlights of the region.

 Short introduction to Costa Brava Spain